A critical component of our commitment to bring innovative therapies to patients

 Here are some common FAQs about phase 1 clinical trials.

-Each trial has specific eligibility criteria, such as age, health status, or medical history.
-The research team will determine if you qualify during the screening process.
+Each trial has specific criteria.
+Our research team will guide you through the screening process.

 If you have any other questions or concerns about phase 1 clinical trials, please email our research team.